aosabook/500lines/functionalDB/chapter.md

 Figure 3

-Our indices are implemented as a map of maps, where the keys of the root map act as the first level, each such key points to a map whose keys act as the index’s second-level and the values are the index’s third level.
+Our indexes are implemented as a map of maps, where the keys of the root map act as the first level, each such key points to a map whose keys act as the index’s second-level and the values are the index’s third level.
 Each element in the third level is a set, holding the leaves of the index.

 Each index stores the components of a datom as some permutation of its canonical 'EAV' ordering (entity_id, attribute-name, attribute-value).
 However, when we are working with datoms _outside_ of the index, we expect them to be in canonical format.
 We thus provide each index with functions *from-eav* and *to-eav* to convert to and from these orderings.

-In most database systems, indices are an optional component; for example, in an RDMBS like postgresql or mysql, you will choose to add indices only to certain columns in a table.
+In most database systems, indexes are an optional component; for example, in an RDMBS like postgresql or mysql, you will choose to add indexes only to certain columns in a table.
 We provide each index with a *usage-pred* function that determines whether an attribute and decides whether that attribute should be included in this index or not.

 ````clojure
 (defn make-index [from-eav to-eav usage-pred]